RUKRAZ/Technogaze/README.md

 ## Install
 To rebuild the project, run the following commands in order:
-* Make sure `node` is in your path.
+* Make sure `node` is in your path (verson 14.x, 16.x or 18.x).
 * `git clone https://github.com/RUKRAZ/Technogaze.git` - latest version on GitHub
-* `npm install --global yarn` - installing the package manager
-* `yarn add --save react react-dom @types/react @types/react-dom` -install dependencies
-* `npm update react-icons` - install icons for social media platforms
+* `npm install --force` - install required dependencies

 ## Configuration
-To run using yarn, input the following commands in order:
+To run on localhost, input the following commands in order:
-*`yarn`
-*`yarn start `
+*`npm start`

 ## Usage